logicly-au/pmhc-mds-spec/doc/introduction.rst

 SIDAS
 ^^^^^

-For information on the UA Recommendation Out record please refer to :ref:`sidas-data-elements`.
+For information on the SIDAS record please refer to :ref:`sidas-data-elements`.

 WHO-5
 ^^^^^

-For information on the UA Recommendation Out record please refer to :ref:`who5-data-elements`.
+For information on the WHO-5 record please refer to :ref:`who5-data-elements`.

 Data release and confidentiality